-Speech by Sultan Hafeez Rahman, Director General of ADB's South Asia Department, at the Bangladesh Development Forum (BDF), Dhaka, Bangladesh
+Speech by Sultan Hafeez Rahman, Director General of ADB's South Asia Department, at the Bangladesh Development Forum (BDF), on 15 February 2010 in Dhaka, Bangladesh

 Your Excellency Prime Minister Sheikh Hasina, Honorable Finance Minister, Honorable Ministers, Excellencies, Distinguished Guests, Ladies and Gentlemen.